A probabilistic Taylor expansion with Gaussian processes: Introduction

-Taylor kernels occasionally appear in the machine learning and statistics literature (see~\citep[Sec.\@~4]{Minka2000},~\citep[Example~4.9]{Steinwart2008}, and~\citep{LiangRakhlin2019}) but, to the best of our knowledge, have not been used in conjunction with derivative data in the way proposed here.
-Nevertheless GP regression with derivative data has been explored (e.g.,\@~\citep{Eriksson2018,Pruher2016,Solak2002,Wu2017}), though ``standard'' kernels such as the Gaussian kernel are usually used.
+Taylor kernels occasionally appear in the machine learning and statistics literature but, to the best of our knowledge, have not been used in conjunction with derivative data in the way proposed here.
+We refer to \citet[Sec.\@~4]{Minka2000}; \citet[Example~4.9]{Steinwart2008} and~\citep{LiangRakhlin2019} for a few of their appearances.
+Gaussian process regression based on derivative evaluations has been explored~\citep[e.g.,][]{Solak2002,Pruher2016,Wu2017,Eriksson2018}, though typically for ``standard'' kernels such as the Gaussian kernel.
+The approach in this paper differs from the prior Gaussian process literature in two key ways, which enable a probabilistic replication of the Taylor expansion: First, for kernels used in the literature the posterior mean cannot coincide with the Taylor polynomial.
+Secondly, in the literature the data typically consist of function and derivative evaluations at a number of \emph{different points}, whereas we are specifically interested in derivatives at a \emph{single point}.